SleepB411/SleepB411.github.io/_posts/2024-06-07-powershell-config.md

 ---

 ### Prerequisites
-- Download poweshell from miscrosoft store
+- Download `PowerShell` from miscrosoft store

-> Not the windows power shell but the new one from the store {: .prompt-warning }
+> Not the `Windows PowerShell` but the new one from the store {: .prompt-warning }

 - `Windows Terminal` Terminal